plewis/plewis.github.io/phylogenetics/papers.md

 Fitch, W. M., and E. Margoliash.
 1967.
 Science 155:279-284.

 Fitch, W. M., and E. Markowitz.
 1970.
 An improved method for determining codon variability in a gene and its application to the rate of fixation of mutations in evolution.
 Biochemical Genetics 4: 579–593.

-Fitch, W. 1971.
-Toward Defining the Course of Evolution: Minimum Change for a Specific Tree Topology.
-Systematic Zoology 20:406-416.

 FitzJohn, R. G. 2010.
 Quantitative traits and diversification.
 Systematic Biology 59:619–633.